Scykorr/skillfactory_homework/README.md

-# skillfactory_homework
-# my study repo with simple proggrams for all :)
+my study repo with simple proggrams for all :)